moritz-john/kmk-config-klor/docs/rgb.md

 # RGB

->tl;dr: add library to your keyboard, set `klor_rgb = 'basic_rgb' OR 'peg_rgb'`, customize your RGB code and add rgb keycodes to your keymap to control your lighting.
+>tl;dr: add library to your keyboard, set `klor_rgb = "basic_rgb" OR "peg_rgb"`, customize your RGB code and add rgb keycodes to your keymap to control your lighting.
 ## 1) Add the necessary library
 In order to use RGB you have to install one library into your keyboard's `'lib'` folder: